MicrosoftDocs/xamarin-docs/docs/android/deploy-test/release-prep/proguard.md

 ## ProGuard in Xamarin.Android

 The Xamarin.Android ProGuard configuration does not obfuscate the APK.
-In fact, is not possible to enable obfuscation through ProGuard (even through the use of custom configuration files).
+In fact, it is not possible to enable obfuscation through ProGuard (even through the use of custom configuration files).
 Thus, Xamarin.Android's ProGuard performs only the **shrinking** and **optimization** steps: